xValenciax/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listmorefilesdigitonly: This script does the same as script 4 + displaying user and group IDs instead of names

 6-firstdirectory: This script creates a new directory inside /tmp dir

+7-movethatfile: This script moves a file called betty in tmp dir to /tmp/my_first_directory

+8-firstdelete: This script deletes the previously mentioned betty file